sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 4: Working with Pivot Tables v2/Fundamentals 4: Working with Pivot Tables.md

 <strong>IMPORTANT:</strong><br> Sigma functions have the flexibility you expect and may already be familiar with if if you are an experienced Excel or Google Sheets user.
 </aside>

-CLick anywhere on the pivot table to select it and then click the `Year of Date` on the element panel.
+Click anywhere on the pivot table to select it and then click the `Year of Date` on the element panel.

 We want to replace formula (#2 in the image below) to the following code: